China's liberals quietly fight efforts to erase Liu Xiaobo legacy

 Nothing has appeared in Chinese-language official media since Liu was diagnosed with cancer in late May.
 Searches for "Liu Xiaobo" on Chinese social media show no results.

 China's foreign ministry answers questions from international media at its daily briefing with the standard line: China is a country ruled by law and the case is an internal affair; other countries should not meddle.

-Even that line is missing from the official transcripts of the briefings on the ministry's website.
+Asked on Thursday why questions and answers on Liu were missing from the foreign ministry website, ministry spokesman Geng Shuang said: “If you can decide how to write [your reports], then I think as the Ministry of Foreign Affairs, we can decide what goes online or not.”

 The Global Times, a nationalist tabloid published by the official paper of the ruling Communist Party, is the only publication that regularly writes articles about Liu, in English, and usually to rebuff international criticism.